CONFIRMED SPEAKERS & PANELISTS

 Corey Nash is a Youth Social Worker and Community Organizer who began as a service consumer before becoming a service provider in Los Corey is also the founder of Rap Sessions, a community event that uses Hip-Hop music and group discussions to influence and rebuild the community.
 Mr. Nash spent a large portion of his youth growing up in Compton California.
 After graduating from King/Drew Magnet High School in Los Angeles he continued his education by earning a Bachelors of Arts in Sociology Morehouse College and a Master's of Social Work from San Diego State University.
 Mr. Nash began his career in social work as a psychiatric social worker providing mental health treatment for experiencing mental health issues.
 Mr. Nash then transitioned into child welfare as a child abuse investigator.
 Currently, he assists AB-12 eligible youth transition out of foster care and into adulthood.
 He also spends his weekends assisting the Grassroots organizations of Sylvia Nunn's Angels in Compton and Wisdom From The Field in Los Angeles.
 Both organizations provide support and services to families in need.

 Kelley Settles is an African-American Social Photographer.
 She was born and raised in Los Angeles, California.
 At a very young she always had the gift of sociological imagination having the vivid awareness of the relationship between personal experience and the wider society.
 At the age of she picked up her first camera and started to document her peers.
 She participated in for the killing of Ron Settles murder at the Signal Hill Police Department.
 This was the year where she proactively began to capture the essence of human struggle and joy.
 Inspired by Carrie Mae Weems, Gordon Parks, PH Polk, and Roy DeCarava, she was marveled with through the lens of a camera on the African American community.
 As a concerned social photographer with embarked on a mission to extensively document various aspects of human struggle and joy, from relationships, cultural identity, sexism, homeless, and religious beliefs.
-Kelley says her goal is to educated and bring social awareness globally to contribute to the preservation of world history and culture.
+Kelley says her goal is to and bring social awareness globally to contribute to the preservation of world history and culture.
 Over the years Kelley has volunteered, working with a wide range of organizations centered on inspiring people in the field of photography and social responsibility on the weekly radio talk show with Team DLW Radio show in Ohio.
 Kelley is an advocate for Human Trafficking and Human Rights.
 She has to Istanbul, Turkey; Brussels, Belgium; France and as well as the majority of the fifty states, to document and educate the struggles and joy of all humans.

 Melvin 'Deep Red' Boyce II began his journey as an Advocate for youth excellence in 1996.
 As a graduate student at the Illinois State University, Melvin taught a career choice class for incoming freshman.
 These students part of a program that guide youth who came from underserved college families.
 This is where Melvin found his passion in educating youth.
 While attending college He began performing spoken word and encouraging his students to use their journals as healing tools.
 Melvin moved to Los Angeles in 1996.
 For 8 years Melvin in The entertainment industry with his family. toured every major arena in the country with his spoken word in 2001.
 His eyes opened to youth across the country who had no emotional outlet for their inner frustration for their environmental conditions.
 2004 Melvin returned back to his passion, educating youth at the Los Angeles Bridges gang prevention program at Audubon Middle school, the People Who Care Youth center and Operation Read, an amazing program that helped previously incarcerated youth who between the ages of 13-18 and read at a 3rd grade it below level.
 Many of the students in the program had issues communicating with their words so Melvin would teach them some yoga poses to bring calm to the room.
 This is where Melvin found the healing powers of yoga for youth.
 At that moment Melvin decided to become trained to teach Yoga to youth and adults.
 For the last Melvin has used the combination of spoken word and yoga to guide youth to where they can share their story from a balanced place.
 For the last Melvin has taught at Amazing Grace Conservatory where Young theater actors use the power of their poetry to heal and entertain.
 Presently Melvin is teaching yoga in 7 LAUSD schools a be one private school.
 He has had the honor of just completing his first year as the yoga instructor for Walter Brown counseling services.

 Sherrie Ross is the facility social worker for Little Peoples World group home in Compton, Ca, Assistant Director of The Village Mindful Wellness Counseling in Los Angeles and founder of F.L.Y.
 Girlz (Fearlessly Living Your Life) Coaching Services life coaching company for women.
 Born in Inglewood Ca, Sherrie Ross completed high school at Bellflower High School with honors and then attended California State University, Chico.
-During her tenure at she served as the President of Black Student Alliance working to organize events such as the Black Consciousness Conference.
+During she served as the President of Black Student Alliance working to organize events such as the Black Consciousness Conference.
 Sherrie later completed her studies at California State University, Long Beach where she continued activism focused on women's issues, organizing events such as the Women in Prison Conference held on campus.
 After graduating with a Master's Degree in social work, Sherrie has worked with diverse populations including the elderly, children and severely mentally ill adults.
 Sherrie is trained in many and practices such anger management, play and crisis intervention.
 A mother of two and currently Sherrie has a passion for community mental health and social justice.

 Misty Powell is an international Yoga teacher whose deep passion for yoga infuses every aspect of her life.
 She currently leads yoga classes in Los Angeles, California at Yvonne B Burke Senior & Community Center, Department of Children and Family Services, Kinetic Studio, as well as the Center for Spiritual Living.
 Misty also works closely with youth through Los Angeles Unified School District, while also maintaining private and individual group therapy.
 In addition to being certified in Kundalini, and Kemetic Yoga, Misty is also skilled in the area of West African dance and enjoys facilitating classes focusing on the healing energies of dance.
 She also offers sound bowl healing sessions for groups and individuals.
 Her teachings are full of love, joy, compassion, and an authentic desire to help students connect to their own limitless potential.
 Misty heals, teaches, presents, and host retreats.
 She believes that true healing includes the whole being, which includes the mind, body, and soul.
 Having received training and education with some of the best master teachers around the world, Misty is passionate about wellness, spirituality, community, traveling, yoga dance, and teaching various specialized workshops around the world with diverse cultural backgrounds.
 Misty is honored to share the wealth of healing traditions and encourage people to experience their infinite potential.
 She is on a quest to empower others to discover a greater awareness and clearer perspective in their everyday lives.